Tour start → end dates | Price | Enquire |

 On our morning commute, we will head towards Ngorongoro Crater, where we will enter the conservation area and explore the crater floor in search of wildlife.
 Upon completion of the exploration, we will leave the crater and travel to Karatu for the night.

-Accommodation: Two Per permanent Tent: Seronera Private Tented Camp (Serengeti), Camp: Kudu Camp (Ngorongoro)
+Accommodation: Two per permanent Tent: Seronera Private Tented Camp (Serengeti), Two per permanent Tent: Serengeti Wilderness Camp (Serengeti), Two per room Kudu Camp (Ngorongoro)

 Facilities: En-suite facilities (Seronera), Shared Ablutions (Kudu) Please visit the website of the accommodation provider for a full list of the facilities offered